18th March 2022 - 7 min read

 They say that in life, you can’t run away from two things: death and taxes.
 In Malaysia, income tax is compulsory by law, and the income tax you pay differ based on your total taxable income for the year.
 If you’ve just entered the workforce, and have absolutely no idea how all this works, here’s a handy guide on how to file your taxes for the first time.

 Before we begin, you should first determine if you are eligible as a taxpayer.
 According to the Inland Revenue Board (IRB) of Malaysia, also known as Lembaga Hasil Dalam Negeri or LHDN, a Malaysian individual must register a tax file if they earn an annual employment income of RM34,000 (after EPF deduction).

 If your annual employment income is above that figure, you will need to do two things: register yourself as a taxpayer to LHDN, and then register for e-Filing, which is LHDN’s online income tax filing platform.
-Check out the steps you should take when registering for income tax in Malaysia for the first time.
+Check out the steps you should take when registering for income tax in Malaysia for the first time – especially now that the LHDN has made it possible for you to complete the whole registration process online.

-Fill up the online registration form as below by clicking on “borang pendaftaran online”, which is quite extensive as it requires all the necessary information about yourself as well as your current employer.
+If you’re doing your registration online via e-Daftar, then go ahead and click on “Daftar Individu” on the website, followed by “this online registration form”.
+It will then lead you to the form, which is quite extensive as it requires all the necessary information about yourself as well as your current employer.

-From there, you will need to wait for about three days before the LHDN processes and approves your application.
+From there, you will need to wait for about three days as the LHDN processes and approves your application.
+Once approved, you will receive an email containing your income tax number.
+Alternatively, you can check via e-Daftar or give the LHDN a call.